WHY VISIT CANADA?

 - Proof of employment (letter from employer confirming salary and length of employment.

-- Salary statements for the past 6 months or Pay Stubs for last 6 months
+- Salary statements for the past 6 months or Pay Stubs for the last 6 months

 - Most recent provident fund statement.
 Employment contract.

-- Letter from employer which indicates that applicant(s) have been granted leave
+- Letter from the employer which indicates that the applicant(s) have been granted leave

 - If SELF-EMPLOYED/BUSINESS: